-4.3.
 Trade performances of dates: Results of indicators calculations

-Market share indicator (MSI)
+1. Market share indicator (MSI)

-This section considers the GCC share in world export market of dates (trade between and beyond GCC economic area), and compares this share with the main competitors.
 The analysis shows that GCC and North African countries are holding more than 70% of the international market of dates.
-Figure 6 shows how this market is shared among the GCC countries and their direct competitors from North Africa, such as Tunisia, Algeria, and Egypt.
+Fig. 6 shows how this market is shared among the GCC countries and their direct competitors from North Africa, such as Tunisia, Algeria, and Egypt.
 In addition to Israel, who constantly holds around 10% of the international market of dates, Tunisia is dominating in terms of market share, with an average value of around 25% over the last decade.
-Algeria and Egypt are simultaneously holding around 4.2% and 3.8% of the market (Figure 6).
+Algeria and Egypt are simultaneously holding around 4.2% and 3.8% of the market (Fig. 6).
+The sum of market shares of the 6 GCC countries was about 30% of the international date market during 2015.
+This is showing that these countries together have strong potential for dominating the dates market (see Fig. 6).
+This total share was constantly progressing during the last decade, from a total value of 22.98% in 2005 to 30.49% in 2015.
+This progress especially refers to the rapid increase of the shares of Saudi Arabia, UAE, and Oman, as shown in Fig. 6.